Raj-varu/Ecommerce-MERN/README.md

   <br>  client = cd client and npm start
 </p>
 <h2>Note !!!!!</h2>
-<p>By default there are No products added u need to add it by loging as Admin user for that you have to create an account and manually set the role to 1(by default its set to 0 which represent normal users) in mongoDB</p>
+<p>By default there are No products added u need to add it by logging as Admin user for that you have to create an account and manually set the role to 1(by default its set to 0 which represent normal users) in mongoDB</p>